edwinm/memoize-cache-decorator/README.md

 > Add the memoize decorator to your class methods to have the results cached for future calls.

-This is an easy, clean and reliable way to prevent unnecessary resource intensive tasks and improve the performance of your code.
+This is an easy, clean and reliable way to prevent repeating unnecessary resource intensive tasks and improve the performance of your code.

 Examples of resource intensive tasks that can be cached are: